Normal WBC Count by Age: Reference Ranges for Every Life Stage

 Adults should include WBC counts in annual physical examinations, pre-surgical evaluations, or whenever symptoms suggest possible infection or immune system problems.
 Regular monitoring becomes particularly important for adults taking medications that might affect immune function or those with chronic health conditions.

 Seniors require more frequent WBC monitoring due to age-related immune system changes, increased medication use, and higher risks for both infections and blood disorders.
-Their baseline counts may naturally run lower than younger adults, making it crucial to establish individual normal ranges for proper interpretation.
+Their baseline counts may naturally run lower than younger adults.
+Establishing an individual normal baseline is important so that small but meaningful shifts are not overlooked.

 White blood cell counts show dramatic variation across different life stages, with the highest normal ranges occurring in the youngest patients.
 Newborns (0-1 month) typically have WBC counts between 9,000-30,000 cells per microliter, with rapid fluctuations being completely normal as their immune systems adjust to life outside the womb.